01. When Contamination Occurred

 The agency set up a local information center to help handle asbestos concerns.
 The news of those affected by Libby’s asbestos contamination continued to spread as the EPA became involved.

-By 2000, a Superfund investigation began.
+By 2000, an asbestos Superfund investigation began.
 Through this investigation, the EPA sought to determine the source(s) of asbestos.
 It also established a plan for cleanup and decontamination.
 Libby was then placed on the EPA’s Superfund list in 2002.
 Libby was also placed on the National Priorities List (NPL).
 This prioritizes EPA cleanup projects based on risk.

 What Is a Superfund Site?